ringwormGO-organization/ringOS/README.md

 # LockOS
-LockOS source code.
+LockOS source code

 # About LockOS
 LockOS or ringOS is ringwormGO operating system.

+Plans for ringOS is create OS like MS-DOS with mouse and some GUI element.

 This repo is for developing and invitation new contributors for this project.
 Project is based on https://www.youtube.com/playlist?list=PLxN4E629pPnJxCQCLy7E0SQY_zuumOVyZ

 # ringwormGO GitHub repo link